Inkjourney/agentkit/docs/index.md

 - `ToolRegistry` and `AgentToolRuntime` expose validated tools to the model
 - `RunRecorder` and `JsonlRunLogSink` emit canonical JSONL run logs

-This documentation is maintained against the current source in `packages/agentkit/src/agentkit/`.
+This documentation is maintained against the current source in `src/agentkit/`.

 !!! note
-    AgentKit lives inside a monorepo.
-Repository-level docs may discuss other packages, but this site documents the `agentkit` package specifically.
+    Examples and filesystem paths in this site are written for the repository root layout used by this project.

 ## Start Here